Juan Ginés de Sepúlveda: Spanish colonization of the Americas

 Sepúlveda was inspired by Aristotelian philosophy, especially his ideas about the natural hierarchy and the superiority of human beings over other species.
 He used these concepts to argue that Native Americans were "barbaric" and "savage" by nature and therefore justified their subjugation by the Spanish Empire.
 Sepúlveda also drew on the theology and philosophy of Saint Thomas Aquinas, who argued that there were different degrees of perfection and that some human beings were naturally superior to others.
 Sepúlveda applied these principles to justify the domination of the Native Americans by the Spanish Empire.
-Sepúlveda used too concepts from Roman law, especially the idea of just war theory and the right of conquest, to argue that the colonization of the Americas by the Spanish Empire was legally and morally justified.
+Sepúlveda used two concepts from Roman law, especially the idea of just war theory and the right of conquest, to argue that the colonization of the Americas by the Spanish Empire was legally and morally justified.
 Sepúlveda also appealed to the Bible and Christian theology to justify the forced conversion of Native Americans to Christianity and their subjugation by the Spanish Empire.
 He interpreted biblical passages and Christian doctrines in support of his position.

 The Valladolid Debate was organized by King Charles V to give an answer to the question whether the indigenous peoples of the Americas were capable of self-governance, during the Spanish colonization of the Americas.

 Sepúlveda defended the position of the colonists, although he had never been to America, claiming that some Amerindians were "natural slaves" as defined by Aristotle in Book I of Politics.
 "Those whose condition is such that their function is the use of their bodies and nothing better can be expected of them, those, I say, are slaves of nature.
 It is better for them to be ruled thus."
 He said these natives are "as children to parents, as women are to men, as cruel people are from mild people".
 These assertions in regard to some but not all Amerindians were made in Democrates alter de justis belli causis apud Indos (A Second Democrates: on the just causes of war with Indians) Rome, 1550.
 Although Aristotle was a primary source for Sepúlveda's argument, he also pulled from various Christian and other classical sources, including the Bible.

 Las Casas utilized the same sources in his counterargument.
 According to Bartolomé de las Casas, God had power over all people in the world, including those who had never heard of Christianity.
 However, he thought that Christianity should be presented to natives as a religious option, not an obligation as Sepulveda believed.
 Las Casas said that Amerindians ought to enjoy the same freedoms as any other people because, in his view, no Amerindians lacked the ability to rule themselves.